 We want you to pursue what you’re passionate about.
-A Fulbright can take you to Malaysia for an experience of deep cultural immersion as you teach English, or to Brazil to pursue a research project.
-An NSF or Soros fellowship can support your graduate studies in the U.S. As a Truman Scholar, you enter a robust cohort of peers focused on service-oriented careers.
-Fellowship experiences deepen your passions.
+A Fulbright grant can take you to Malaysia for an experience of deep cultural immersion as you teach English, or to Brazil to pursue a research project.
+An NSF Graduate Research Fellowship or Soros Fellowship for New Americans can support your graduate studies in the U.S. As a Truman Scholar, you enter a robust cohort of peers focused on service-oriented careers.
+Fellowship experiences deepen your passions while providing vital resources, skills, and experiences.

-Just as important as the outcome is what you learn as an applicant:
+Just as important as the outcome is what you gain by applying:

 - Build connections to faculty at Hopkins and elsewhere.